riley-ad-clark/incremental-counter/README.md

 ## Demo

-[Click here](https://raw.githack.com/riley-ad-clark/incremental-counter/main/index.html){:target="_blank"} to visit the demo site for this project!
+<a href="https://raw.githack.com/riley-ad-clark/incremental-counter/main/index.html" target="_blank">Click here</a> to visit the demo site for this project!